nearmap/nearmap-go-test/README.md

-# nearmap.com Go Test
+# Nearmap Go Test (Code Review Version)

-Welcome to the Nearmap Go test.
+Instructions for the standard Nearmap Go test are provided below.

+For this exercise, a full solution has been provided (there is no need to provide any code yourself).
+However, we would like you to review the code so that we can have an in-depth technical discussion around the solution and how it can be improved.

 The purpose of this assignment is to test your familiarity with Go, distributed systems concepts and unit testing.

 ## Background